-The first release that Rhythm Changes covered in 2021 was the debut single “All I Got” from an indie soul quartet called Earth Tones.
+The first release that I checked out in 2021 was the debut single “All I Got” from an indie soul quartet called Earth Tones.
 They’ve since released the EP of which “All I Got” was the lead single.

 This self-titled project dropped on Friday, March 19th, 2021:

 The fact that the four band members—Karen White on vocals, Yamil Chain-Haddad on guitar, Sydney Tough on bass, and Jamison Ko on drums—co-wrote all four tracks casts them as a democracy, a collective, or a partnership of equals.

 But I identify Chain-Haddad as the bandleader, because Earth Tones distributes their music to YouTube through his own channel.
 He also led the post-production of the EP, after the band recorded live instruments at 12TH ST Sound in New Westminster.

 As the primary singer, White is approachable and crystal-clear; she presents a journey across the four tracks that will translate well at live gigs.

 The rhythm section of Sydney Tough and Jamison Ko is tight throughout and always classy, never overplaying.
 It’s evident that this bassist and drummer are in-demand in other local groups like Spindle! and Harlequin Gold, respectively.

 Chain-Haddad—whether he is really the leader or not—demonstrates with this project that he is a thoughtful guitarist steeped in R&B, funky soul, and Motown sounds.
 He also has a vision for the full cycle of making music with an independent band today, with his fingers in every piece of the process.

 “All I Got” is Motown rock.
 The well-planned harmonic movement in the intro sounds like a jazz school classroom, especially because it features only voices.

 Then, we get R&B pop-rock chord progressions, real tambourine (it makes a difference!) to keep it moving, and drums holding tightly in the pocket.